-22 Financial commitments
+23 Financial commitments

 The Company has arrangements with its indirect parent AGM whereby it pays lease rentals on behalf of AGM in respect of office space previously occupied by the Company.
-The commitment under the uncancellable operating lease is to pay rentals of £0.6m (2011: £0.9m).
+The commitment under the uncancellable operating lease is to pay annual rentals of £0.9m (2010: £0.9m).
 As a result of vacating the building, the Company has made a lease provision for the unexpired portion of the lease, taking into account anticipated future sub-lease income from parties not yet identified.
-The total amount of lease provision provided for is £0.1m (2011: £0.8m).
+The total amount of lease provision provided for is £0.8m (2010: £1.2m).
 This lease will expire on 24 September 2013.